mikel-brostrom/boxmot/README.md

 python track.py --source 0 --yolo-weights yolov5s.pt --classes 16 17  # COCO yolov5 model.
 Track cats and dogs, only
 ```

 [Here](https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/) is a list of all the possible objects that a Yolov5 model trained on MS COCO can detect.
-Notice that the indexing for the classes in this repo starts at zero.
+Notice that the indexing for the classes in this repo starts at zero

 </details>